felipeformentin/booking-api/README.md

 ### APIS

+- **GET /booking/** -> Returns All Booking Entities with Status 200 or Status 200 with empty list when we have no entities.

 - **GET /booking/{bookingId}** -> Returns Booking Entity with Status 200
 or Status 404 when ID does not exist.